prohippo/ActiveWatch/README.md

                    update documentation

 v1.2.1  06jan2022  add 4- and 5-grams to reduce indexing noise
-                   allow indexing to stop a 3- or 4-grams update documentation
+                   allow indexing to stop at 3- or 4-grams update documentation

 v1.2.2  07jan2022  add 4- and 5-grams to reduce indexing noise
+                   update documentation

+v1.3    11jan2022  add 4- and 5-grams to reduce indexing noise
+                   add new AW modules PROFLR and EXMPLR add missing source files
                    update documentation